TryPrompt-ai/nano-banana-prompt/PROMPTS.md

 - [941] Attractions change with the seasons
 - [940] A fascinating picture of time in four seasons
 - [939] Young woman squatting elegantly for selfie indoors
-- [937] Girls show pictures on their mobile phones
 - [935] Seamlessly blending two different eras
 - [934] Reality-distorting mirror selfie that incorporates multiple media elements
 - [933] A set of cyberpunk style fashion blockbusters